86Box/docs/settings/ports.rst

 The *Configure* button next to each passthrough instance opens a new window with settings specific to it, such as the named pipe or serial port to use.

-.. note:: Passthrough will not operate correctly if the selected serial port is taken by a :ref:`serial mouse <settings/input:Mouse>`.
+.. note:: Passthrough will not operate correctly if the selected serial port is taken by a :ref:`serial mouse <settings/input:Mouse>` or :ref:`modem <settings/network:Adapter>`.